Jaiendiran/PP_9.-Social-Feed/Info.md

 ###### Bugs:

-* Noticed a preferences sync issue.
-(Fixed)
+* Noticed a preferences sync issue during logoff.
+(Unknown)
 * The app loads all the posts, but it should be optimized to load the posts based on the options.
-* Found optimization and performance issues.
 * While trying to select a text on a post it select and click the post.
+* Found that all the filter are saving together if any one filter got updated.
+* Need to globalize filters, sort, and search using MockAPI.